egarner99/GA5/README.md

 **Results 2:**

-It seemed to explain it pretty well, based on the AI (see screenshots for question 2), it accepts files or dirs, then creates a command for each file to then "send" to STAR.
+It seemed to explain it pretty well, based on the AI (see screenshots for question 2), it confirms the files or dirs that you want, then creates a command for each file to then "send" to STAR.
 It also has options for a dry-run.

 It also gave some code to run, but again this has already been tested.

 **Thoughts:**
 I really like the dry-run options, similar to Microsoft Copilot, giving me a chance to see if it works before attempting to actually run.
-I think its interesting that it will do a dry-run on its own before finishing its response, but otherwise it is very informative.
+I think its interesting that it will do a dry-run on its own before finishing its response to seemingly "test" its answer, but otherwise it is very informative.
 Using the dry-run option, the code worked as well.
 I may have to use this for my final project as well.

 ## Trial 4: